Logo Voyage

 Get in

-[edit]From Manila, take the San Fernando exit along the North Luzon Expressway leading to the Gapan-Olongapo Road, which becomes Jose Abad Santos Avenue (JASA) westwards from San Fernando.
-At Guagua, turn right at the junction with signage pointing to Santa Rita.
+Santa Rita is bypassed by the major highways of Pampanga.
+From Manila, take the San Fernando exit along the North Luzon Expressway (NLEX) leading to the Gapan-Olongapo Road, also known as Jose Abad Santos Avenue (JASA) From San Fernando, go west towards Guagua, then turn right at the junction with signage pointing to Santa Rita.
 A parallel road, Dalan Betis, also connects the town with Betis district of Guagua.

 Get around